UNAmedia/ue5-multiworld-demo/README.md

 - unlimited number of independent "Secondary Worlds";
 - any standard UE4 Level/UMAP is compatible as-is with the plugin;
 - the standard UE4 network-replication for multi-player games is supported on the Main World (Secondary Worlds are not replicated);
-- the local player can be moved between Worlds;
+- the local player can be moved between Worlds (supporting also customizable visual transition effects);
 - actors can be transferred between Worlds;
 - Worlds can be independently ticked, also when not shown in the viewport;
 - asynchronous loading of Level/UMAP files;